roschwartz79/Google-Cloud-Playground/README.md

 Note that I will be trying to simplify this process in the future but for now this is the way I have found to work with gradle!
 There are other ways with maven.

+### Working with Kubernetes

+- To see the current pods and replicas that are up and running `kubectl get pods`
+- To push a new image to the cluster `kubectl set image deployment/hello-java hello-java=gcr.io/$GOOGLE_CLOUD_PROJECT/hello-java:<tag>`
+- Scale the deployment `kubectl scale deployment hello-java --replicas=0`
+- If you need to roll the deployment back `kubectl rollout undo deployment/hello-java`

 ### Jenkins Instructions (For local use)

 I am using the docker image of Jenkins and running it locally